 - Fabric 2 (centre) – 12 @ 5″ strips, all one colour

 - Fabric 3 (backing) 12 @ 5″ strips.
-You can use all one colour or a variety of colours.
+You can use all one color or a variety of colors.

-Your top or main strips can be in just one colour or in a variety of colours.
+Your top or main strips can be in just one color or in a variety of colors.
 I have used 5 strips of one design, 4 in contrasting design and 3 in another contrasting design, just to add interest.

 - Put aside the centre and backing strips.